The news is mixed these days, bu.

-The Coronavirus is going full force with the Washington Post reported 14,840 new cases in a day along with 242 additional deaths.
+The Coronavirus is going full force with the Washington Post reporting 14,840 new cases in a day along with 242 additional deaths.
 Reports of the problems in both air and ocean cargo shipments are now more common on the BBC, CNN, SCMP, and other main-stream media, but likely the US public was still surprised to see the following warning on the U.S. Post Office website; it seems there are no longer sufficient airlines flying to China for them to guarantee when they can deliver mail from the US to China:

 “Alert: USPS will be temporarily suspending the guarantee on Priority Mail Express International destined for China and Hong Kong, effective Monday, Feb.
 10, 2020 due to widespread airline cancellations and restrictions into this area.”

 As of February 12, at least 39 air carriers have announced full or partial flight cancellations into China’s mainland, Hong Kong, Macau.
 Federal Express is flying (or not) to their 90 Chinese mainland destinations as per the daily rules of each city/province, while UPS is flying to China as conditions permit, and is also allowing their aircrews to tap-out and take sick leave or unpaid time.
-With some 50% of the worlds air cargo is carried on passenger jets rather than dedicated freighters, there are few, if any, air frames with any space available.
+With some 50% of the world's air cargo carried on passenger jets rather than dedicated freighters, there are few, if any, air frames with any space available.

 This loss of cargo bellies will only exacerbate the huge glut of cargo needed to be moved ‘yesterday’ now that Beijing’s restrictions on internal transportation are being removed, and workers, drivers, fuelers, and cargo handlers return to their posts.